What does it really take to get lean or reach your health and body composition goals?

 For example, perhaps, in a given month, you didn’t see many changes in your scale weight—but when you compared side-by-side photos, you realized there was more muscle definition in your shoulders and quads!
 This is a sign that your body composition is changing.
 Perhaps the scale did not change because you gained muscle and lost approximately the same body fat.
 Gram for gram, fat takes up more space than muscle.[5]

-WAG coaches also ask clients to take weekly chest, waist, and hips measurements.
+WAG coaches also ask clients to take weekly measurements of their chest, waist, and hips.
 Measure changes can be a good indicator that you are losing body fat.
 For example, decreases in waist circumference are typically a sign that you are losing abdominal fat.[6]

-Now, let’s dive into the habits and lifestyle required to take you from where you are now (“A”) to where you want to go (“B”).
+Now, let’s examine the habits and lifestyle required to move from where you are now (“A”) to where you want to go (“B”).

 Level 1 – No Muscle Definition / Heading Toward Obesity